 You can’t make wild, crazy predictions about what the market is going to look like in the future — just as stock market timers fail at predicting stock market returns.

 Sure, you could look for indicators of development — such as the number of new building permits and remodeling permits being issued on a local level, job development, or infrastructure development.
 But rather than trying to base your decisions on speculation, base your decisions on cash flow.

 Q: Are there types of real estate investment options that may pair up with certain investors better than others?

-Paula says to think about how real estate fits with your lifestyle goals.
+Think about how real estate fits with your lifestyle goals.
 Here’s an example.

 As a wholesaler, you make an offer on a property.
 The seller accepts the offer and you enter a binding agreement (a legal status of being under contract).
 Before the sale date you flip the contract to another investor.
 You may earn a few thousand dollars by making the deal happen, but you need to continue wholesaling to keep making money.

 As a buy-and-hold investor, by contrast, you collect passive rental income.
 You don’t get the thrill of a huge one-time payout, as you might from wholesaling or flipping.
 But you get ongoing, residual cash flow that continues for years.

 If you’re an investor who wants to get into the real estate field for large, one-time payouts, flipping or wholesaling might make more sense.
 But if you’re after passive cash flow, rental properties might make more sense.

 Q: Can you give us an example of some costly rookie mistakes you’ve made or see often?